phaidra/phaidra/README.md

 Following
 <https://docs.docker.com/engine/security/rootless/#exposing-privileged-ports>
-we did the following changes to allow for the mentioned downside:
+we did the following changes to allow for the mentioned downside (we however still use dedicated webservers for now, as we could not find a proper solution to forward client IPs to containerized webservers, which is an issue when protecting resources.
+We focus on PHAIDRA itself for now):

 ``` example
 daniel@pcherzigd64:~/gitlab.phaidra.org/phaidra-dev/phaidra-docker$ docker compose down